norcams/docs-enduser/docs/hpc.rst

-Note that due to hardware constraints in the AMD EPYC CPU architecture, instances that use a flavor with more than 16 CPUs will have `Non-uniform memory access (NUMA)`_.
-The operating system and/or the application will need to take that into account.
+Note that due to hardware constraints in the AMD EPYC CPU architecture, instances that use a flavor with more than 16 CPUs will have `Non-uniform memory access (NUMA)`_ architecture.
+The operating system and/or the application may need to take that into account.